alanng10/Alga/Docue/a.md

 Alga release desktop environment written in C#.

-Alga release desktop environment operate tier info.
+Alga release the desktop environment operate tier info.

+The desktop environment is pre install on stand operating system.